apify/actor-scraper/puppeteer-scraper/README.md

     page, // Reference to the Puppeteer.Page.
     request, // Apify.Request object.
-    response, // Response object holding the status code and headers. puppeteerPool, // Reference to the Apify.PuppeteerPool instance running the browsers. autoscaledPool, // Reference to the Apify.AutoscaledPool instance managing concurrency. globalStore, // Represents an in memory store that can be used to share data across pageFunction invocations. log, // Reference to Apify.utils.log
+    response, // Response object holding the status code and headers. crawler, // Reference to the crawler object, with access to `browserPool`, `autoscaledPool` and others globalStore, // Represents an in memory store that can be used to share data across pageFunction invocations. log, // Reference to Apify.utils.log
     Apify, // Reference to the full power of Apify SDK.